ChiragSareen7/Cardano-X-Investra/README.md

 **Requirements:**
 - Node.js v16+
-- Cardano wallet browser extension (recommended: **Eternl**, also supports Nami/Flint)
+- Cardano wallet browser extension (recommended: **Eternl**)

 > 🔁 **Note on Blockchain Layer:**
 > The repository still contains the original Ethereum/Hardhat prototype (`contracts/` directory) as a reference for the DAO logic.
 > The **target production deployment is on Cardano**, with Cardano-specific migration, architecture and Plutus plans documented in:
-> - `CARDANO-MIGRATION-PLAN.md`
-> - `CARDANO-MIGRATION-SUMMARY.md`
 > - `TECHNOLOGY-FLOW-DIAGRAM.md`

 ## 🌐 **Impact & Vision**